Power Industry

 The implementation of membrane technologies enables nuclear plants to improve operational efficiency, reduce costs, and minimize environmental impact, contributing to greater sustainability and safety within the industry.

 Nuclear plants require highly purified water for cooling and steam generation.
-Spiral wound nanofiltration (NF) technology is utilized to remove salts, ions, and impurities, ensuring that only the cleanest water is used in reactors and cooling systems.
+Spiral Wound Nanoflo®️ Membrane technology is utilized to remove salts, ions, and impurities, ensuring that only the cleanest water is used in reactors and cooling systems.
 Additionally, nanofiltration effectively reduces silicon concentration in the boron-containing water system to a safe level (<500 ppb), while minimizing waste discharge and maintaining stable boron concentrations within the system.

-Spiral Wound RO technology is a membrane-based desalination technology, used in nuclear power plants located in coastal areas to produce fresh water from seawater.
+Spiral Wound Reverse Osmosis (RO) technology is a membrane-based desalination technology, used in nuclear power plants located in coastal areas to produce fresh water from seawater.
 This water can be used for cooling, cleaning, and other operations within the plant.
-RO technology is ideal for removing radioactive elements and other contaminants, ensuring the safe and environmentally responsible management of wastewater in nuclear power plants.
+RO technology is ideal for removing radioactive elements and other contaminants, ensuring the safe and environmentally responsible management of wastewater in nuclear power plants

 Membrane Bioreactors (MBRs)